Last update: 14.01.2021

 Corona Ordinance of the State of Baden-Württemberg:

 Many non-German native speakers are facing quite a challenge to stay on top of the news concerning the development of the situation of the coronavirus in Germany.
-The translation agency lengoo curate a live blog in English for all people living in Germany.
-The information published on this site is translated from German and based on the live blog of the Tagesschau: https://www.lengoo.de/blog/tag/covid-19-live-blog/
+You can for example find current news from Germany in English here:

-You can find more current information in English here:
+You can find more information in English here:

 German Federal Foreign Office: